MattMattV/my-stars/README.md

 ## TypeScript

+* [ui-router](https://github.com/angular-ui/ui-router) - The de-facto solution to flexible routing with nested views in AngularJS
 * [vscode-go](https://github.com/Microsoft/vscode-go) - An extension for VS Code which provides support for the Go language.
 * [vscode](https://github.com/Microsoft/vscode) - Visual Studio Code